Ignite-Laboratories/Enigmaneering/enigma2/E2S1 - Index Diminishment.md

 <img alt="Index Diminishment Formula" src="assets/diminishmentPoint.png" style="display: block; margin-left: auto; margin-right: auto;">
 </picture>

-I'm not sure how much more proof one would need - this is a fundamental _law_ of binary indexes =)
+I'm not sure how much more proof one would need - this appears to be a fundamental _law_ of binary indexes =)

 But, and _far_ more importantly, we just executed the standard process of synthesis: using _starting conditions_ and an _algorithm_ to create a _target!_